christadejesus/christadejesus/README.md

 ## Recent Accomplishments
 - Passed the CompTIA A+ Core 1 (202-1101) exam - <em>April, 2024</em>
-- Launched [devittle.com](https://devittle.com), an ongoing website project featuring free study tools for IT and Development learners

 ## May 2024 Goals
 - Graduate from the Per Scholas IT Support Program
 - Pass the CompTIA A+ Core 2 (202-1102) exam to earn the CompTIA A+ Certification
 - Complete the Front End Development Libraries Certification freeCodeCamp course
-- Round out my portfolio with recent development, design, and IT projects
+- Update my portfolio with recent development, design, and IT projects

 ## Where to Find Me
 - [Codepen](https://codepen.io/christadejesus)